 Many people go through life never consulting a dietitian.
 If you’re feeling healthy and on top of your wellness game, you don’t see anything abnormal in your blood tests, you’re regularly supplementing Vitamin B12, and your doctor gives you a big thumbs up, that’s great!

 You can certainly get all the nutrients you need to thrive on a well-balanced plant-based diet.
 Plus, there are several books and resources out there to help you educate yourself about health and nutrition.
-Vegan for Life, Vegan for Her, and Even Vegans Die are books I recommend, and of course, you can find lots more resources on my blog, Whole Green Wellness.
+Vegan for Life, Vegan for Her, and Even Vegans Die are books I recommend.

 That said, talking with a vegan Registered Dietitian can be a wonderful asset to you and your health.
 Our health and wellness are so important, but sadly, in today’s busy world many people don’t take action on their health until it’s too late, and then they have to urgently race to the doctor.